-Mitigation Measure 2.12-1(a): Implementing agencies and/or project sponsors shall implement measures, where feasible and necessary based on project- and site-specific considerations that include, but are not limited to:

-- For projects that could increase demand for water, project sponsors shall coordinate with the relevant water service provider to ensure that the provider has adequate supplies and infrastructure to accommodate the increase in demand.
-If the current infrastructure servicing the project site is found to be inadequate, infrastructure improvements shall be identified in each project's CEQA documentation. - Implement water conservation measures which result in reduced demand for potable water.
-This could include reducing the use of potable water for landscape irrigation (such as through droughttolerant plantings, water-efficient irrigation systems, the capture and use of rainwater) and the use of water-conserving fixtures (such as dual-flush toilets, waterless urinals, reduced flow faucets). - Coordinate with the water provider to identify an appropriate water consumption budget for the size and type of project, and designing and operating the project accordingly. - For projects located in an area with existing reclaimed water conveyance infrastructure and excess reclaimed water capacity, use reclaimed water for non-potable uses, especially landscape irrigation.
+2.12 PUBLIC UTILITIES AND FACILITIE S Impact 2.12-1: Implementation of the proposed Plan could result in insufficient water supplies available to serve development implemented as part of the Plan from existing entitlements and resources.
+Significant and Unavoidable Less than Significant with Mitigation amendment to the Plan would not result in insufficient water supplies available to serve Mitigation Measure 2.12-1(a): Implementing agencies and/or project sponsors shall implement measures, where feasible and necessary based on project- and site-specific considerations that include, but are not limited to: For projects that could increase demand for water, project sponsors shall coordinate with the relevant water service provider to ensure that the provider has adequate supplies and infrastructure to accommodate the increase in demand.
+If the current infrastructure servicing the project site is found to be inadequate, infrastructure improvements shall be identified in each project's CEQA documentation.
+Implement water conservation measures which result in reduced demand for potable water.
+This could include reducing the use of potable water for landscape irrigation (such as through drought-tolerant plantings, water-efficient irrigation systems, the capture and use of rainwater) and the use of water-conserving fixtures (such as dual-flush toilets, waterless urinals, reduced flow faucets).
+Coordinate with the water provider to identify an appropriate water consumption budget for the size and type of project, and designing and operating the project sice in al ocation planned for future reclaimed water conveyance infrastructure and excess reclaimed water capacity, use reclaimed water for non-potable uses, especially landscape irrigation.
 For projects in a location planned for future reclaimed water service, projects should install dual plumbing systems in anticipation of future use.
 Large developments could treat wastewater onsite to tertiary standards and use it for non-potable uses onsite.

-Mitigation Measure 2.12-1(b): Implementing agencies and/or project sponsors shall require the construction phase of transportation projects to connect to reclaimed water distribution systems for nonpotable water needs, when feasible based on project- and site-specific considerations.
+Mitigation Measure 2.12-1(b): Implementing agencies and/or project sponsors shall require thasportation projects with landscaping to use drought-resistant plantings or connect to reclaimed water distribution systems for inrigation and other non-potable water needs when available and feasible based on project- and site-specific considerations. <!--NoSignificant and Unavoidable Less than Significant with Mitigation No Significant and Unavoidable Less than Significant with Mitigation